 Clefting is sometimes one of several anomalies in children with craniofacial and genetic sequences or syndromes.
 Some anomalies associated with these conditions may place the child at risk for airway compromise during feeding.
 These anomalies may include differences that are both structural (e.g., anatomically smaller airway) and neurological (e.g., weakened muscles due to hypotonia).

 Careful assessment is conducted, with particular consideration for potential airway compromise during feeding.
 The infant's nutritional needs might necessitate alternate feeding methods (e.g., tube feeding).

 See ASHA's Practice Portal Page, Pediatric Feeding and Swallowing, for assessment and treatment considerations.

 Early audiologic assessment and ongoing monitoring of hearing status by an audiologist are essential for children with cleft lip and palate, especially because of the potential impact of hearing loss on speech and language development (Holm & Kunze, 1969; Yoshinaga-Itano, Coulter, & Thomson, 2000).

 Audiologic assessment and management depend on the type and degree of hearing loss and will include

 Teachers and other school personnel should be informed of any necessary services and accommodations for school-age children with fluctuating or permanent hearing loss (ACPA, 2009).

-See ASHA's Practice Portal pages— Hearing Loss in Adults and Permanent Childhood Hearing Loss—for information related to audiologic management.
+See ASHA's Practice Portal pages— Hearing Loss in Adults and Hearing Loss in Children—for information related to audiologic management.
 Will also link to the Practice Portal page on otitis media when available.